How much does a burial cost?

 Lots of people choose to be buried for religious or personal reasons.
 If the person who has died said they wanted to be buried, then you’ll probably want to honour their wish.

-However, if cremation is an option, you may want to consider it.
+However, if cremation is an option that the person might have considered, you may want to consider it.

 Why?
 Because cremation is almost always less expensive than burial.
-In 2022, the average cost for a funeral with a cremation was £3,673 (SunLife).
-That’s more than £1,000 cheaper than the average for a burial.
+In 2023, the average cost for a funeral with a cremation was £3,795 (SunLife 2024).
+That’s more than £1000 cheaper than the average for a burial.

 Pay for a burial plot in advance

-Burial plots are becoming more expensive, especially in urban areas.
-So if you’re planning your own funeral, you might want to pay for a burial plot now (known as ‘purchase in reserve).
+The cost of burial plots is increasing, especially in urban areas.
+So if you’re planning your own funeral, you might want to pay for a burial plot now (known as ‘purchase in reserve’).
 This way, you could save your family from paying higher costs later on.
 But bear in mind that if you do buy a burial plot in advance, you’ll usually pay a reservation fee on top of the price of the plot.

 Choose a simpler coffin or headstone